 Figure 3.
 Abbott Power Plant Energy Consumption, Steam Production and Fuel Source Use since 1990

 A financial analysis conducted by the SAIC Corporation showed that Abbott power plant can only be operated economically for the production of steam for campus, generating electricity as a by-product, and is unable to cost-effectively generate electricity.
 Modern single-cycle coal power plants operate at 35%-40% efficiencies at generating electricity from input fuel, with combined-cycle plants reaching over 60%.
-Abbott power plant has operated at an average conversion efficiency of ~18.5%, since the installation of gas turbines in 2003-04.
-However, as a result of cogeneration, an additional ~44.5% of the input fuel energy is converted to steam and used for heating campus buildings, resulting in overall operating efficiencies of 63%.
-Electricity efficiencies before 2003, are only ~8% - this is the efficiency of plant equipment excluding the combined-cycle gas turbine systems.
+Abbott power plant operates at an average conversion efficiency of ~60%, given its cogeneration ability.
 Abbott’s electricity and steam outputs and efficiencies since 1990 are plotted in Figure 4.

 Figure 4.
 Abbott Power Plant steam and electricity outputs, and associated efficiencies.